If you do not follow the steps below when upgrading to Solr 6 - 7.4.0 (7.4.0 is used by Ektron 9.4) you may see this error when registering a site.

 Please note that the system variables frame is not the same as the user variables.

-- In the New System Variable dialog box, type JAVA_HOME in the Variable name field, and C:\Program Files\Java\jdk1.8.0_X\ in the Variable value field.
-Replace X with the actual Java JDK folder you have.
+- In the New System Variable dialog box, type JAVA_HOME in the Variable name field, and the path of the java directory in the Variable value field.

 - Click OK.

 - Click OK to exit the System Properties dialog.

 - Once complete you should be able do the following to pull up your Java JDK folder.

 - Open file explorer.

 - Enter %JAVA_HOME% into the address bar.